 Some people usually rush to replace the oxygen sensor in bank 2 before performing any diagnostics.
 That’s one common mistake that you should avoid.

 It’s also a mistake to attempt to fix the issue if you’re not up for the task.
 You may end up doing more harm than good.
-If you feel that you can’t fix code P0161 the DIY way, please hire the services of a professional mechanic.
+If you feel that you can’t fix code P0161 the DIY way, please hire a professional mechanic’s services.

 Most of them will charge under $100 to perform a full diagnostic scan and anywhere between $75 and $150 per hour to fix the issue.
 It typically takes one hour or less.